lofar-astron/factor/docs/source/parset.rst

         Use baseline-dependent preaveraging to increase the signal-to-noise of the phase-only solve for sources below this flux density (default = 1.0 Jy).
-When activated, averaging in time is done to exploit the time coherence in the TEC solutions, and averaging in frequency is done to exploit the frequency coherence of the slow-gain solutions
+When activated, averaging in time is done to exploit the time coherence in the TEC effects, and averaging in frequency is done to exploit the frequency coherence of the beam errors

     multires_selfcal
         Use multi-resolution selfcal that starts at 20 arcsec resolution and increases the